truenas/middleware/docs/userguide/freenas_system.rst

 `forum post <http://forums.freenas.org/threads/backup-config-file-every-night-automatically.8237>`__
 contains a script for backing up the configuration from another system.

 **Upload Config:** allows you to browse to the location of a previously saved configuration file in order to restore that configuration.
+The screen will turn red as an indication that the system will need to reboot in order to load the restored configuration.

 **NTP Servers:** The network time protocol (NTP) is used to synchronize the time on the computers in a network.
 Accurate time is necessary for the successful operation of time sensitive applications such as Active Directory or other directory services.
 By default, FreeNAS® is pre-configured to use three public NTP